peramor/GymNotes_bot/README.md

 `MONGO_HOST` - host of mongo container (optional, 127.0.0.1 by default)
 `MONGO_PORT` - port where mongo is running (optional, 27017)
 `SEED_MONGO` - set 'no' if uploading default exercises is not needed
-`APP_METRICA_TOKEN` - token for yandex appmetrica (optional, if not set will not connect to app metrica)
+`METRICS_TOKEN` - token for yandex appmetrica (optional, if not set will not connect to app metrica)

 ## Scenes